VFD/David-H-Ahl/README.md

 There are probably other resources by David H. Ahl that haven't been published in books, especially in Creative Computing magazine (Ahl Computing, Inc.).
 Books are generally a compilation of this magazine.

+French versions of the books exist.
+The idea is therefore to also redo all the source codes in VF, conform to the books.\
+We know of this books:
+- Jeux d'ordinateur en basic (SYBEX)(1982-06)
+- Nouveaux jeux d'ordinateur en basic (SYBEX)(1982-06)

 #### Archive.org

 French version of More Basic Computer Games:\